;

 These issues can also be accompanied by behavioral problems such as anger, tantrums, and withdrawal.
 Understanding sensory processing issues can help you support your child by providing activities that address their specific needs.
 In addition, your understanding of this special need can help you assist your child with their clothing options.

-Do Your Kids Have Clothing Issues?
+Do Your Kids Have Sensory Issues with Clothing?

 Have you ever heard these words from your child?